hungdev11/Delivery-Coodinating-System-And-Delivery-App/BE/parcel-service/.docs/README.md

-# Settings Service Documentation
+# Parcel Service Documentation

-Welcome to the documentation for the Settings Service.
+Welcome to the documentation for the Parcel Service.

-This service is responsible for managing system-wide and service-specific settings.
+This service is responsible for managing all aspects of parcels, including their creation, tracking, and status updates.

 ## 📚 Table of Contents